The Bankrate promise

 Your privileges could be taken away

-Your HOA could, as an additional or next step, restrict or eliminate your access to common areas or amenities such as the gym or pool.
+As an additional or next step after charging late fees your HOA could restrict or eliminate your access to common areas or amenities such as the gym or pool.
 The idea is to encourage you to pay your HOA dues to reestablish your privileges.

 Your bills could go to collections